KYDA: Early beginnings

 For the first three decades in operation, KDSX-FM was licensed for Denison–Sherman beginning on June 29, 1967.
 In late 1976, B.V.
 Hammond, Jr. and Lofton L. Hendrick sold the station to Grayson County Broadcasters, Inc., which sold the station the next year to Radiozark Broadcasters.
-As Radiozark did not buy its sister-station KDSX (now KKLF in Richardson), it changed the callsign to KDSQ.
+As Radiozark did not buy its sister-station KDSX (now KTNO in Richardson), it changed the callsign to KDSQ.
 The station ran a longtime automated Top 40/CHR format under the branding "Q102".
 The "Q102" name was unrelated to KTXQ in the Dallas–Fort Worth metroplex, which was Dallas–Fort Worth's rock station at the time, also named Q102.
 However, in the first part of the 1980s, while it competed against KIKM, the stations had a very different sound and orientation.
 KIKM was very mainstream, with live DJs and a heavy commercial load, while KDSQ was automated, with an adult-leaning playlist (but still mostly contains mainstream titles) and lower commercial loads.
 During this period, the programming was supplied by TM Productions, and the station carried the TM Stereo Rock format (which was not a rock format despite the name, but rather was an adult-friendly Top 40 format).
 At the time, both KDSQ and its sister-station KDSX were operated by Mahaffey Enterprises Incorporated.
 Despite being automated, KDSQ was also affiliated with both the ABC Contemporary Network and ABC Information Network.
 After KIKM dropped its Top 40 format in 1986, KDSQ became the only Top 40/CHR station in the Red River region and the Sherman/Denison/Durant area.
 In its last few years as an automated station, KDSQ switched its on-air identification from "Q102" to "Power 102" in February 1988 with its slogan "The Most Hit Music For Texomaland".
 At the same time, the station began airing Casey Kasem's American Top 40.
 The station was still automated and the music mix was essentially unchanged.

 In 1990, it dropped the automated Top 40 format (which was a successor to the TM Stereo Rock format, since TM Productions had left the syndicated format business and sold off that portion of its business during the mid-1980s) in favor of a satellite-delivered Top 40 format called "The Heat" from Satellite Music Network.
 The apparent reason for this change was that the tape automation equipment that KDSQ was using for the previous format was getting worn out and would have needed replacement, so it was easier to switch to a satellite-delivered format than it was to replace the tape automation equipment.
 The new format was much higher energy than the previous format had been, with live DJs, a heavier emphasis on new music, and a generally less adult-friendly approach.
 As such, it was not well received by local advertisers and struggled when it came to attracting advertising dollars.